top of page

 The hikes here are gentle to moderate and perfect if you’re traveling with kids or just want to take things at a relaxed pace.

-Four Days in Jerte Valley
+Cherry Blossom in the Jerte Valley

 We came for the cherry blossoms, but stayed for everything else.